Kismatpur

 Kismatpur is a census town in Ranga Reddy district, Telangana, India.
 It falls under Gandipet Mandal.
-However, the village was merged into the HMDA and this is one of the biggest triggers for fast infrastructural growth and development in the area.
-Kismatpur offers good infrastructure to residents and is well planned with good connectivity options for its residents.
+However, the village was merged into the Hyderabad Metropolitan Development Authority (HMDA) and this is one of the biggest triggers for fast infrastructural growth and development in the area.
+Kismatpur offers good infrastructure and is well planned with good connectivity options for its residents.